webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 It is not uncommon to see available bandwidth change dramatically (orders of magnitude) within a second.

 The main idea is to adjust encoding bitrate based on predicted, current, and future available network bandwidth.
-This ensures that video/audio signal of the best possible quality is transmitted and the connection does not get dropped because of network congestion.
+This ensures that video/audio signal of the best possible quality is transmitted, and the connection does not get dropped because of network congestion.
 Heuristics that model the network behavior and tries to predict it is known as Bandwidth estimation.

-There is a lot of nuance to this, so lets explore in greater detail.
+There is a lot of nuance to this, so let's explore in greater detail.

 ## Communicating Network Status
 The first road block with implementing Congestion Control is that UDP and RTP don't communicate network status.
 As a sender I have no idea when my packets are arriving or if they are arriving at all!

 RTP/RTCP has 3 different solutions to this problem.
 They all have their pros and cons.
 What you use will depend on what clients you are working with.
 What is the topology you are working with.
-Or even just how many development time you have available.
+Or even just how much development time you have available.

 ### Receiver Reports
 Receiver Reports are RTCP messages, the original way to communicate network status.
 You can find them in [RFC 1889](https://tools.ietf.org/html/rfc1889).
 They are sent on a schedule for each SSRC and contain the following fields: